everii-Group/mocoapp-api-docs/sections/user_roles.md

 The representation contains among the standard fields also:

-- permissions (the permissions granted with this role)
+- permission (the permission granted with this role)

 ```json
 {